Norma Jean 1986

 During the fall and winter months of 1998 through 1999, ISWFACE poured thousands of dollars into the project.
 They paid off all the outstanding bills owed by the man from whom they were buying the Dumas.
 The intention was to move ISWFACE's office to Butte, and with it came the president of ISWFACE- Norma Jean- with her husband Victor and Steve G. the ISWFACE vice president.

-1998, Steve and Norma Jean had written a proposal
+Norma Jean had written a proposal for the projected

-Exchange" program (also known as "Whore Camp") which
+known as "Whore Camp") which they distributed to

-workers from around the world to Butte for a summer
+around the world to Butte for a summer long sex worker

-long sex worker festival.
-Those attending would also
+festival.
+Those attending would also be required to

 One of the fund-raising activities that ISWFACE planned was a biker rally (The Dumas Brothel Biker Run 1999) which was timed to correspond with the annual Sturgis, South Dakota biker activities.
 Initially the biker event was being planned by two members of a local Los Angeles Biker Club, who asked Norma Jean to design a flyer for them which would be given to biker groups in Southern California and mailed to other biker organizations nationwide.
 Some of the activities mentioned on the flyer included a contest for the "hairiest butt and biggest boobs," which was supposed to be a joke.